 “For the strategizing and deeper integrations with ONTRAPORT [marketing automation software], I work with a business model and marketing strategist.
 We meet twice a month to discuss and brainstorm the next steps and ways we can best use ONTRAPORT to help meet goals for sales and leads.
 Currently, I oversee and manage the project, while working with two others who set up pages, opt-in forms, messages and such.
 We work well together through project directives, plans, and maps to keep projects moving forward quickly and efficiently.” – Erin

 Beyond creating an excellent product that’s sure to wow your tribe, these campaign best practices are the key to staying in business.

 “I think we’ve had success for two reasons: personalization and personability.
 Our products are very brand-personality driven, and our entire team works hard to keep up our personability.
 We want to be a personable brand, while at the same time communicating zest for life and encouragement directly to the person on the other end of the message.” – Erin

 “Consistency and giving my best stuff.
 Don’t hold back.
 If you watch all my videos, you can basically get my course for free.
 I don’t get caught up in quality of video or graphics.
 I always have spelling mistakes.
 Do I wish it was perfect?
 Of course, but the content is king.
 I try to push tips that will get them results, QUICKLY.” – Ryan

 “Build, test, deploy, analyze results, tweak, repeat.” – Jean

-Whereas some marketers like Jean Cote are honing their efforts on one marketing channel like SMS text messaging, others execute multi-pronged approaches to compose a cohesive narrative for their audience.
+While some marketers like Jean Cote are honing their efforts on one marketing channel, such SMS text messaging, others execute multi-pronged approaches to compose a cohesive narrative for their audience.